 Online banking needs a personal touch.
 A personal, in-person relationship with the bank is beneficial when availing of loans or looking for specific changes.
-Furthermore, if the bank knows you, they will be happy to keep you up to date on the best investment opportunities.
+Furthermore, if the bank knows you, they will happily update you on the best investment opportunities.

 5. Limited Services

 Although online banking provides many services, more is needed to replace the physical process.
 Specific banking processes require you to visit the bank physically.
 This usually happens when you apply for a loan.
 If you are taking a loan, you need to sign the document at the bank.
 Moreover, if you are withdrawing a considerable sum from your account, you also need to visit the bank to verify that the withdrawal is actually yours.